Eco (currency): Before 2019

+The first formal references to a regional monetary union date to the 1993 revision of the ECOWAS Treaty.
+Articles 3 and 51 to 55 state the objective of establishing a common currency at the regional level.

-The goal of a common currency, first in West African Monetary Institute (WAMI)/West African Monetary Zone (WAMZ) countries–The Gambia, Ghana, Guinea-Conakry (which is French speaking but does not use the CFA franc), Liberia, Nigeria and Sierra Leone–and later in the whole ECOWAS area, was officially stated in December 2000 in connection with the formal launch of WAMZ.
-The Eco was first planned to be introduced in 2003, but this was postponed several times, to 2005, 2010 and 2014.
-At a meeting of the Convergence Council of Ministers and Governors of West Africa on 25 May 2009, the start of the currency was rescheduled to 2015 due to the international economic crisis.
-The December 2009 meeting also established a plan to begin work to merge the Eco with the CFA franc immediately upon the launch of the Eco; this was planned to be achieved by 2020.
+On April 2000, five English-speaking countries (The Gambia, Ghana, Liberia, Nigeria, and Sierra Leone) and Guinea, signed the "Accra Declaration", formally launching the West African Monetary Zone (WAMZ).
+They committed to create a second monetary zone in the region (alongside the West African Economic and Monetary Union) by 2003, setting convergence criteria and agreeing on a common action plan.
+The introduction of this second currency was repeatedly postponed first to 2005, then to 2010.
+At a meeting of the Convergence Council of Ministers and Governors of West Africa on 25 May 2009, it was rescheduled again to 2015 due to the 2008 financial crisis.
+This meeting also established a plan to begin work to merge the two West African currencies; this was planned to be achieved by 2020.

 In 2001, the West African Monetary Institute (WAMI) was set up with headquarters in Accra, Ghana.
 It is to be an interim organisation in preparation for the future West African Central Bank.
 Its function and organisation are inspired by the European Monetary Institute.
 Thus, WAMI is to provide a framework for central banks in the WAMZ to start the integration and begin preliminary preparations for the printing and minting of the physical money, just as EMI did before in the Eurozone before the introduction of the euro.
-The current director general is J.H.
-Tei Kitcher.
+The current director general is Dr. Olorunsola E. Olowofeso.

 Recent assessments of member countries' efforts to meet the criteria are very bleak.
 The performance scorecard presented at the 2012 Annual Statutory Meetings of the WAMZ shows that GDP growth was projected to decline to 6.9% in 2012 from 8.7% in 2011.
 The convergence scale of the whole WAMZ area was also projected to go down from a score of 79.2% in 2011 to 62.5% in 2012; as no member met all the convergence criteria.
 The average annual inflation rate also increased from 11.6% in 2011 to 12.6% in 2012.
 The Director of Multilateral Surveillance ECOWAS Commission, Lassane Kabore, described the performance as "dismal", but he also affirmed the commitment of his commission to the establishment of the Eco.

+In 2014, the Central Bank of Nigeria published a document announcing the benefits of the single currency, emphasizing the creation of a vast common economic space to stimulate trade and investment.